KH-SPORTSBIOMECH/HYPAC-Hata-YanagiyaPhysicalActivityCalculationSystem/README.md

 ## > **Import .fit data**

 In the .fit file, the coordinates (latitude and longitude) are represented in hexadecimal and encoded as 32-bit integers during export.
-"_decode_lat_long_" fuction is convert 32-bit integers to decimal the latitude and longitude as bellow:
+`decode_lat_long` fuction is convert 32-bit integers to decimal the latitude and longitude as bellow:

 ```python
 def GarminDataSet(file_path):